 That means that if your company is aligned with ISO 27001, for example, you may already meet (or almost meet) compliance requirements for a half-dozen other frameworks.

-Developing a Unified Control Framework (UCF) simply means that you document all of your existing processes in a way that makes sense to your company and map those processes to your company’s various compliance requirements.
+Developing a Consolidated Control Framework simply means that you document all of your existing processes in a way that makes sense to your company and map those processes to your company’s various compliance requirements.
 It becomes a custom-fit internal control framework.

 1 | Focuses on well-defined processes rather than “meeting compliance requirements.”

 2 | Consistent numbering scheme (compliance frameworks change all the time).

 3 | Easier to manage who owns each process, what they are responsible for, and why.